Skip to Content

 There’s a casual community vibe at the Fox & Firkin, welcoming guests with open arms.
 From DJs to live bands, and indie-rock to reggae, a whole feast of music can be enjoyed right here.

-Unearthing some of the finest underground and yet-to-be discovered talent, it continues to champion new artists from all corners of the musical spectrum.
+Unearthing some of the finest underground and yet-to-be-discovered talent, it continues to champion new artists from all corners of the musical spectrum.

-Plus, with outdoor seating, craft beer and street food to tuck in to, you might have just found one of south east London’s hidden gems.
+Plus, with outdoor seating, craft beer and street food to tuck into, you might have just found one of southeast London’s hidden gems.

 Don’t miss out, book online in advance.